AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/usage.md

 The status table includes:

 -  **Type**:
-   -  `Optional`—All patches from the [!DNL Quality Patches Tool] and the [Cloud Patches](https://devdocs.magento.com/cloud/project/project-patch.html) package are optional for Adobe Commerce and Magento Open Source installations.
+   -  `Optional` — All patches from the [!DNL Quality Patches Tool] and the [Cloud Patches](https://devdocs.magento.com/cloud/project/project-patch.html) package are optional for Adobe Commerce and Magento Open Source installations.
-   -  `Deprecated`—Adobe has deprecated the individual patch.
+   -  `Deprecated` — Adobe has deprecated the individual patch.
 If you have applied the patch, we recommend that you revert it.
 The revert operation also removes the patch from the status table.

 -  **Status**:
    -  `Applied`—The patch has been applied.